LuisMiguelMelo/covid-19-react-web-app/README.md

 All related to the practice of covid-19 web app

 Installing
-After cloning the project enter into covid-19-react-web-app folder:
+Download the project and enter into covid-19-react-web-app folder and run:
 $ npm install

-Run
+Start
 After installing all the dependencies run:
 $npm start